Product information, such as attributes and digital assets like images, can’t be separated when creating quality custom content.

 High-quality product content leads to increased conversion rates.

-Media in the form of digital assets have become popular, creating a more appealing picture that drives engagement.
-You can sustain customer interest by delivering quality product content.
+Media in the form of digital assets has become popular.
+It has created a more appealing picture that drives engagement.
+You can sustain customer interest by delivering quality visual content.
 Centralized storage of product information and images makes this possible.

 With PIM, you can easily make custom content to appeal to different customer segments, creating unique experiences.